rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-python.md

 > * [txAMQP](https://launchpad.net/txamqp)
 > * [pika](http://github.com/pika/pika)
 >
 > In this tutorial series we're going to use `pika`.
-More recent versions are
-> undergoing major changes,
-> so for now we'll stick with version 0.5.2.
 To install it
 > you can use the [`pip`](http://pip.openplans.org/) package management tool:
 >
->     $ sudo pip install -e git+http://github.com/pika/pika.git@v0.5.2#egg=pika-v0.5.2
+>     $ sudo pip install -e git+http://github.com/pika/pika.git@v0.9.5#egg=pika-v0.9.5
 >
 > The installation depends on `pip` and `git-core` packages, you may
-> need to install them.
+> need to install them first.
 >
 > * On Ubuntu:
 >